microvax2/H7864-C/README.md

 **Option A: if you are lazy, don't need an LTC clock, and don't even want to use a microcontroller**

-**Option A+B: if you are lazy, have a PDP-11 system, and need a working, real LTC clock**
+**Option A+B: if you are lazy, have a PDP-11 system, and need a working, real LTC clock fed from mains**

 **Option B+C: if you are lazy and want to keep the TOY clock functioning when power is removed**